IG Reels, TikTok, and YouTube Shorts: How to Leverage Social Media For Your Church in 2023

 When a social media user finishes a whole video, the algorithm pushes them to more videos from the same creator.
 The algorithm knows that if a user finished the whole video it means they want to see more videos like it.

 This adds to the benefits of having short-form video content.
-Your followers can easily finish your 60-second sermon clip than watching the whole 1-hour sermon.
+Your followers can easily finish your 60-second sermon clip than watch the whole 1-hour sermon.

 When users favorite your short-form video content because they liked what they watched and they want to rewatch it again to use as a motivational video, the algorithm will keep on sending them your content.